Dipolariton propagation in a van der Waals TMDC with {\Psi}-shaped channel guides and buffered channel branches: Introduction

 \section{Introduction}

 Recent advances in the field of polaritronics have enabled us to realize many proposed application of exciton and polariton physics at room temperature scales \cite{tsintzos:5} Exciton-polariton physics has already found its application in devices such as lasers \cite{Christopoulos:10}, optical transistors \cite{Serafin17,Gao:85} and light emitting diodes \cite{jayaprakash:7}.
-The wide array of phenomena found in exciton-polariton physics, such as superfluidity \cite{MacDonald:08,Berman:08,Berman:10} and Bose-Einstein condensate \cite{byrnes:93,Richard7} has drawn attention towards research into their implementation in various systems as well as potential applications \cite{Sanvitto:4}.
+The wide array of phenomena found in exciton-polariton physics, such as superfluidity \cite{MacDonald:08,Berman:08,Berman:10,Balili} and Bose-Einstein condensate \cite{byrnes:91,Richard7} has drawn attention towards research into their implementation in various systems as well as potential applications \cite{Sanvitto:4}.
+There have been many experimental developments regarding exciton-polariton confinement\cite{Kim2} and trapping\cite{Balili} as well as the ability to make the condensate flow\cite{Su} paving the way towards further inquiry into the control and manipulation of exciton-polaritons.

 Some obstacles that can arise with the use of conventional polaritons, such as low exciton binding energies and electrical neutrality can be remedied by the use of charged quasi-particles; that is, dipolaritons in van der Waals transition metal dichalcogenide (TMDC) heterostructures.
 Dipolaritons present us with the possibility of being driven by an external voltage, something that is not possible in a conventional polariton as it is electrically neutral.
-The emergence of Van der Waal TMDC heterostructures enables us to use properties such as large binding energies and large Rabi splitting energies \cite{Vinod:2} to transfer proposed applications of polaritons to room temperature scales.
+The emergence of Van der Waal TMDC heterostructures enables us to use properties such as large binding energies and large Rabi splitting energies to transfer proposed applications of polaritons to room temperature scales.
 In addition, these TMDC heterostructures provide for a type-II band alignment \cite{Ceballos:7} which enables one to spatially separate electrons and their respective holes upon laser pumping into the system.

 In this paper, the diffusive dynamics of dipolaritons present in a TMDC inside of an optical microcavity is computationally modeled.
 In particular, we consider heterostructures with a $\Psi$-shaped channel guide in contrast to heterostructures with Y-shaped channel guides previously investigated for identical system parameters \cite{Serafin17}.
 This MoSe$_2$-WS$_2$ heteregenous bilayer embedded inside of a optical microcavity enables one to redistribute dipolaritons through the $\Psi$-shaped channel guide using an external voltage as shown in Fig.1.
 The system parameters for this redistribution are investigated in order to determine the conditions that optimize the efficiency of redistribution of the dipolariton gas in our sytem.
 By considering a novel $\Psi$-shaped channel guide, we are able to compare efficiency between geometrically different channel guides.
 In particular, by considering various driving forces, electric field angles, and channel buffers we can establish optimal system parameters that promote efficient dipolariton routing in the $\Psi$-shaped channel of the TMDC.